If

 "But a person who doesnt have love for others is headed for

-eternal death."
-(1 John 3:14.)
+eternal death" (1 John 3:14).

-"But if that man has a son who is a robber or murderer and who ... commits
+"But ... a robber or murderer ... who ... commits adultery, oppresses the poor and

-what they have given him in pledge ... and loans out his money at interestshall that
+helpless, robs his debtors ... and loans out his money at interestshall that man

-man live?
+live?
 No!
-He shall surely die, and it is his own fault."
-(Ezek 18:10-13.)
+He shall surely die, and it is his own fault" (Ezek 18:10-13).

 Also read: Job 20:7.